ulrichz/course-project/README.md

 ==============

 The code in file "run_analysis.R" reads the "Human Activity Recognition Using Smartphones Dataset" from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, extracted to the current working directory.

-The aim is to produce a tidy dataset with the average of each variable for each activity and each subject.
 Details about the data are provided in the containing README.txt.

+In order to produce a tidy dataset with the average of each mean- and standard-derivation-variable for each activity and each subject, the script
+- reads training and test data for merging
+- reads subject ids
+- reads activity labels
+- adds descriptive column names

 Code-Book of tidy data set
 ----------------
-After executing the code described above, the file tidydata.txt contains a table of 180 datasets and 81 columns:
+After executing the code described above, the file tidy_dataset.txt contains a table of 180 datasets and 81 columns:

 Columns:
 - activity: Type of activity (WALKING, WALKING_UPSTAIRS...)